-During 1965 Port of Ashdod was built, replacing Jaffa Port.
+During 1965, the Port of Ashdod was built, replacing Jaffa Port.
 In 1966 the crystal glass was taken to be used in the Ashdod Light, and the lighthouse was shut down.
 Jaffa Port become a small craft port.

 The lighthouse keeper from 1875 was an Armenian who came from Jerusalem.
 He was trained by the same French company who built the lighthouse.
-Around 1938 his son was trained by the same French company and replaced him, probably a result of the lighthouse being rebuilt.
+Around 1938 his son was trained by the same French company and replaced him, probably resulting from the lighthouse being rebuilt.
 His grandson, Abu George, was the “technician,” responsible for keeping the lamp lit.
 The son was the official keeper until the lighthouse was shut down in 1966.

 Photo of the port not far from the lighthouse: